Skip to content

 Write Display RAM Command

 This command is used to write a character into the display RAM.
 The bit AAAA specifies the address of a 16-byte display RAM location to be accessed.
-Auto increment functions are the same to read display RAM.
+Auto increment functions are the same as reading the display RAM.

 Write Display RAM Command